A Non-asymptotic Analysis for Learning and Applying a Preconditioner in MCMC: Technical Overview

 \subsection{Proof Sketch of Theorem \ref{thm:preconditioner_learn_complexity}}

 We bound how close the learned preconditioner is to an `ideally learned' preconditioner that is constructed using IID samples from $\pi$.
 This can be done if the samples used to construct the learned preconditioner are $\sqrt{N}\varepsilon$-approximately IID from $\pi$ in $W_2$.
 Then we bound how close the `ideally learned' preconditioner is to the preconditioner $\Ff$ or $\Sigma_\pi$ using standard empirical covariance concentration results, namely \citep[Exercise 4.7.3]{vershynin2018}.
 We choose values of $\varepsilon$ and $N$ to satisfy conditions \cref{eqn:preconditioner_estimate_goodness_condition_covariance} or \cref{eqn:preconditioner_estimate_goodness_condition_Fisher}.
-Finally, we substitute these values in to the complexity stated in Theorem \ref{thm:Wasserstein_contraction_complexity} to get the total iterations needed to collect the samples used to construct the preconditioners.